 A.B.
 Richards is Perfect for All Your Storage Needs

-Storing the Big Ones: Refrigerators, Washers and Dryers
+Storing the Large Appliances: Refrigerators, Washing Machines, and Dryers

 Some of the most difficult items to store are the big ones.
 For example, you have to do a lot of prep work to store a refrigerator.
 The San Francisco Chronicle suggests you first empty the food out.
 You don’t want to be greeted with spoiled goods when you take it out of storage.
 Make sure the ice-maker is empty and clean the refrigerator thoroughly.
 When you’re done, tape each shelf in place and put a box of baking soda in each compartment.
 Wrap the refrigerator in a moving blanket.